 Interview with PPG Industries: Global Manufacturer of Architectural Coatings

-Last month Ellie caught up with Chris Smith to talk about the Reuse Model at PPG Industries, Batley.
+Last month Ellie caught up with Chris Smith to talk about the Cardboard Reuse Model at PPG Industries, Batley.
 Chris is a Project Manager at PPG Industries and has been instrumental in setting up their Reuse Model.

 PPG Industries is a global manufacturer of architectural coatings and a producer of Johnstone’s and Leyland paint.